1 Chronicles 11 – David’s Reign and Mighty Men

 c.
 David dwelt in the stronghold: Jerusalem became the capital city of David’s kingdom.
 It was a good choice because:

-· It has no prior tribal association and was therefore good for a unified Israel.
+· It had no prior tribal association and was therefore good for a unified Israel.

 · The geography of the city made it easy to defend against a hostile army.

 d.
-So David went on and became great: David knew greatness, but he was by no means an “overnight success.”
-David was long prepared for the greatness he later enjoyed, and he came to the place of greatness because the Lord of hosts was with him.
+Then David went on and became great: David knew greatness, but he was by no means an “overnight success.”
+David was long prepared for the greatness he later enjoyed, and he came to the place of greatness because the LORD of hosts was with him.